FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Advanced-Modeling.md

 ### Advanced Modeling
 In our Farnsworth House exercises we've focused on basic modeling tools like Sketching, Drag Face, Move, Array, and Offset Face.
 We've also covered the essential workflows involving Groups, Layers, Materials and Levels.
-In this section we'll introduce you to the Advanced Modeling tool **Sweep**!
+In this section we'll introduce you to the Advanced Modeling tools **Sweep** and **Fillet**

 If you did not complete the last section, download and open the **farnsworth05.axm** file from the [FormIt Primer folder](https://autodesk.app.box.com/s/thavswirrbflit27rbqzl26ljj7fu1uv/1/9025446442).